muwnawn/data_portfolio/_learning/statistics.md

 ---
-title: "All about Statistics that my smol brain can remember (i mean this note is precise and concise)"
+title: "A note about Statistics"
 date: 2022-11-01
 last_modified_at: 2022-11-01T11:59:26-04:00
 author_profile: true